Last updated on December 5th, 2018

-After not being able to travel for 4 months and 2 trips in a row, we didn’t get tired at all and spontaneously decided to rent a car and head from London to Cotswolds – an incredibly beautiful place in England.
+After not being able to travel for 4 months, we spontaneously decided to rent a car and head from London to Cotswolds – an incredibly beautiful place in England.
 Cotswolds is all about the idyllic countryside, picturesque villages and toy-like houses.
 So if you’re dreaming to see real English villages with cute houses that look straight from a fairytale, Cotswolds is your destination.
 To be honest, I didn’t expect Cotswolds to be so beautiful and I also really liked our 1-day Cotswolds itinerary, so I would love to share it with you in this post.

 What to see in Cotswolds, England?
 1-day Cotswolds itinerary

 Honestly, I think that 1 day is not enough for Cotswolds and I wish we could do a weekend trip to this beautiful place instead (given the fact that it was in October and it was getting dark around 5:30 pm already).
 If you’re visiting in summer and leaving for Cotswolds early enough, it should be okay.

 How to get to Cotswolds from London

 In order to explore Cotswolds properly, you would need either a car (book it on Avis.co.uk if you don’t have one – that’s where we always book cars or book a tour to Cotswolds.
 There are, of course, trains and buses to Colchester or Cirencester, however, once you get there, it’s problematic to get to all the small villages and places of interest without a car.
 In order to get from London to Cotswolds, you would probably need around 1.5-2.5 hours, depending on where in Cotswolds are you heading and from where in London are you leaving.